Nek5000/NekExamples/annulus_2d/README.md

 # Natural convection between the two concentric cylinders

-This case demonstrates the application of Nek5000 to simulation of natural convection between the two concentric cylinders as considered by:
+This case demonstrates the application of Nek5000 to simulation of natural convection between the two concentric cylinders as considered by Grigull \& Hauf [1] and presented by Van Dyke [2].
-* Grigull \& Hauf, _Proc. of the 3rd Int.
-Heat Transfer Conf.
-2_, p.
-182--195 (1966)
-* M. Van Dyke _An Album of Fluid Motion_, Parabolic Press, Stanford, CA, 1982.

 The inner cylinder (diameter _D/3_) is slightly heated with with respect to the outer one (diameter _D_).
 The Boussinesq approximation is used